49th Battalion (Edmonton Regiment), CEF: History

 Pte Cecil John Kinross, VC, of the 49th Battalion (Edmonton Regiment), CEF.

 Two members of the 49th Battalion were awarded the Victoria Cross.
-Private John Chipman Kerr for his actions on 16 September 1916 at Courcelette, France and Private Cecil John Kinross for his actions on 30 October 1917 during the Battle of Passchendaele.
+Private John Chipman Kerr for his actions on 16 September 1916 during the Battle of Flers–Courcelette, France and Private Cecil John Kinross for his actions on 30 October 1917 during the Battle of Passchendaele.

 Battle honours

 The 49th Battalion was awarded the following battle honours: